IROpany/shortcode_like_button_plugin/README.md

 ## Contributions

 We welcome contributions from the community.
-If you wish to contribute, please follow the [Contribution Guidelines].
+If you wish to contribute, please follow the [Contribution Guidelines](https://github.com/IROpany/shortcode-slider-posts-plugin/blob/main/CONTRIBUTING.md).

 ## Version History